 A thriving modern resort town at the other end of the Turquoise Coast, Antalya is the gateway to the region for legions of tourists who come for the area’s mega resorts (it’s popular with Russians and Middle Easterners as well as northern Europeans).
 Many fly in and out, but it’s a fun town to spend a day or two – and an excellent base for day trips.

-Antalya has a charming and bustling old town area called Kaleici, and a compact harbour thronged with tourist boats and gulets.
-There’s a small town beach and it’s a walkable distance to the excellent Konyaalti beach.
-It won’t take more than a day to see the main sights in town, but don’t miss a trip out to see the many waterfalls in the are.
+Antalya has a charming and bustling old town area called Kaleici, and a compact harbour thronged with tourist boats.
+There’s a small (and packed) town beach and it’s just about a walkable distance to the huge Konyaalti beach (or you can hop on the tram).
+It won’t take more than a day to see the main sights in town, but don’t miss a trip out to see the many waterfalls in the area.

 The most glam destination in Turkey is the seaside city of Bodrum, which is unsurprisingly a popular summer hotspot.
 This city ticks all the summer dream boxes – nearby beaches, cute whitewashed houses, a crumbling fortress, and a marina packed with private yachts.

 Bodrum’s narrow historic streets are also home to some of the most upmarket shopping and nightlife in the country (along the same lines as Mykonos and Ibiza).

 It’s the spiritual home of the blue cruise too, and there’s ample opportunity to join a boat – whether for a day or on a longer gulet cruise around the coast.

 Stay at white-and-blue Eskici Hostel which is close to the waterfront and has a pool for those hot summer days.

 If it’s your first-time visiting Turkey then the epic ancient site of Ephesus is probably on your list.
 Once a thriving Roman city, it’s now one of the most extensive ancient sites in the Mediterranean.